tsipkens/atems/README.md

 The core of this method is that same as the GUI-based method described above but sees an overhaul of the user interface.
 This implementation makes use of Matlab's app builder, requiring newer Matlab versions to work.

 ![slider2](docs/slider2_screenshot.png)

+### + seg: A general segmentation function

+The `agg.seg` function is a general, multipurpose wrapper function that attempts several methods listed here in sequence, prompting the user after each attempt.
+Specifically, the method attempts:

+1. The ***k*-means** classifier (following [Sipkens and Rogak][jaskmeans]), prompting the user after segmentation is complete.
+The user can either (*i*) accept the result as is, (*ii*) reject the output altogether and move on to the next method, (*iii*) choose to remove particles, or (*iv*) add either entirely new particles or add pixels to existing particles (which involves skipping ahead to Step 3, using the current segmentation as a starting point).

+2. The **Otsu** classifier, with the same prompts following segmentation.

+3. Use the GUI-based slider method (the `agg.seg_slider(...)` function described below) to produce a largely-manual segmentation.

+This is repeated until the user has classified all of the images that were passed to the function.

 ## 2.2 analyze_binary